Avitalrosner/Fat_tissue_analysis/README.md

 ### Running the program:
-Clone this repository (https://github.com/Avitalrosner/Fat_tissue_analysis.git), open the  jupiter notebook provided - GTEx.ipynb, and press on Run all as shown here:
+Clone this repository (https://github.com/Avitalrosner/Fat_tissue_analysis.git), open the  jupyter notebook provided - GTEx.ipynb, and press on Run all as shown here:
  ![Run all](./run_code.JPG)